Comparing backends

 For our code examples, we'll use a highly simplified version of the dapp you built in the advanced dapp development course; a social media news feed dapp.
 To keep our examples short, all we'll do is create users, allow users to create posts, and fetch a list of posts.

-Let's examine the practical differences between building this application for Web2 and Web3 on Chromia.
+Let's examine the practical differences between building this app for Web2 and Web3 on Chromia.
 We'll start with the backend, first reminding ourselves of what a simple Web2 backend looks like and then compare that to developing on Chromia.

 Web2 backend with Node.js, Express, and PostgreSQL

-There are countless tech stacks you can use to build a Web2 application.
+There are countless tech stacks you can use to build a Web2 app.
 In this example, we'll use Node.js, Express, and PostgreSQL, but the same principles would apply if we used other frameworks or other languages.

 To create our backend, we'd first set up a PostgreSQL database and host it somewhere, for example, on AWS RDS or Google Cloud SQL.